fatiando/pooch/doc/beginner.rst

 Assumptions
 -----------

-We'll setup a :class:`~pooch.Pooch` to solve your data distribution needs.
+We'll set up Pooch to solve your data distribution needs.
 In this example, we'll work with the follow assumptions:

-1. Your sample data are in a folder of your Github repository.
+1. Your sample data are in a folder of your GitHub repository.
 2. You use git tags to mark releases of your project in the history.
 3. Your project has a variable that defines the version string.
 4. The version string contains an indicator that the current commit is not a release (like ``'v1.2.3+12.d908jdl'`` or ``'v0.1+dev'``).

+Other use cases can also be handled (see :ref:`intermediate`).
-Let's say that this is the layout of your repository on GitHub:
+For now, let's say that this is the layout of your repository on GitHub:

 .. code-block:: none